dimsamaras/aws-lifecycle-hook/README.md

 ******
 INSTALL ssm-agent & awscli in the instances @ user-data CHANGE configs & TAKE IMAGEs! (move all logs to the same directory  ... edit in the various .conf files)

+!!!!!!!!
+HOW TO:
+get instance-id and region from within the ec2-instance without curl (ssm document) !!!!!!!!